 In connection with the TEPPCO Merger, we revised our business segments.
 Our reorganized business segments reflect the manner in which these businesses are managed and reviewed by the CEO of our general partner.
-Under our new business segment structure, we have six reportable business segments: (i) NGL Pipelines & Services; (ii) Onshore Natural Gas Pipelines & Services; (iii) Onshore Crude Oil Pipelines & Services; (iv) Offshore Pipelines & Services; (v) Petrochemical & Refined Products Services and (vi) Other Investments.
+Under our new business segment structure, we have five reportable business segments: (i) NGL Pipelines & Services; (ii) Onshore Natural Gas Pipelines & Services; (iii) Onshore Crude Oil Pipelines & Services; (iv) Offshore Pipelines & Services; and (v) Petrochemical & Refined Products Services.
 Our business segments are generally organized and managed according to the type of services rendered (or technologies employed) and products produced and/or sold.